Tema United beats Gye Nyame FC | Ghana News Agency

 Tema, Jan.
-27, GNA – Tema United’s Daniel Shaway exhibited a stalling performance in their team’s win against Gye Nyame FC in the Division Two League.
+30, GNA – Tema United’s Daniel Shaway exhibited a sterling performance in their win against Gye Nyame FC in the Division Two League.

-The solo goal from the man-of-the-match player won the game for Tema United who was 7th on the Division Two League Table prior to the game.
+The goal from the man-of-the-match won the game for Tema United who was 7th on the Division Two League Table prior to the game.

 The scoreboard, however, remained unchanged as both teams couldn’t manage to hit target.

-Gye Nyame who was 4th on the Division Two League Table got a foothold in the second half as talisman Maestro Jabir struggled to deal with the defensemen of Tema United.
+Gye Nyame who was 4th on the Division Two League Table got a foothold in the second half as talisman Maestro Jabir struggled to deal with the defencemen of Tema United.

 Tema United took the lead in the 78th minute with Daniel Shaway’s strike which beat the onrushing Gye Nyame FC Keeper.